Eyes on leadership: Members raising more than they need

 In the months leading up the Nov.
 4 elections, members of congress are furiously raising money for their own re-election contests, on top of their full-time gigs as legislator.
 So why would Wisconsin GOP Rep. Paul Ryan go the extra yard of raising hundreds of thousands of dollars for other members?
 While partisan camaraderie and goodwill may play, it’s likely that Ryan’s play for the Ways and Means Committee’s chairmanship has something to do with it.
-In the midst of a midterm election’s waning days, Ryan — and others with leadership or even White House ambitions — have been doling out serious cash in direct contributions and fundraising expenses to help out their fellow members.
+In the midst of a midterm election’s waning days, Ryan — and others with leadership development programs or even White House ambitions — have been doling out serious cash in direct contributions and fundraising expenses to help out their fellow members.

 A leadership PAC is different from a congressman’s campaign committee — it’s the campaign vehicle used to fundraise and donate to other members.
 Ryan’s leadership PAC, Prosperity Action Inc., has spent more than any other leadership committee from July through September at over $860,000 — including $300,000 in direct contributions to candidate committees, state parties and Republican joint fundraisers.
 The bulk of that cash, however, went to “operating expenditures,” an elastic catch-all for other kinds of spending.